 Sewing a patch onto a pair of jeans is probably the most popular way to save the jeans that you love and is suitable for larger holes and tears.
 The patch can be applied from the inside of the jeans or sewn on the outside.
 A decorative patch is often a good option because it can be made to look like part of the original design.

 Sewing on a patch with some decorative stitches or with a motif from another favorite pair of jeans goes well with these trendy items of clothing.
 Old pockets from really worn-out jeans make great patches and with the right color cotton, the hole is fixed in no time.
 Patching is particularly good for repairing jeans that are well-worn by young children.
-No more worry about those torn knees you can reinforce that area with a patch.
+No more worry about those torn knees when you can reinforce that area with a patch.

 - CUT THE EDGES OF THE HOLE - Clean up frayed edges with sharp scissors because a clean edge is going to be easier to repair than a frayed one.
 Leaving loose threads is not recommended as these threads can catch and cause larger tears in the long run.
 Press the hole edges flat.

 - REINFORCE - Use some fusible interfacing around the edges of the patch.
-This will not only adhere it around your hole, but ensure the edges don't fray further.
+This will not only adhere it around your hole but ensure the edges don't fray further.

-- PLACE - Place the patch over the hole and pin in place.
+- PLACE - Place the patch over the hole and pin it in place.
 You are now ready to stitch!
 It is up to you whether you want the patch on the inside of your jeans or the outside.

 - STITCHING - Stitch around the edge of the patch with a straight or zig-zag stitch.
 Use a sharp new needle on thick denim and a shorter stitch around the edges.
 You can also purchase specialty denim needles.
 Be gentle as you sew.
 Pulling the denim can result in bent or broken needles.
 Denim has a twill weave design.
 Follow the twill if it is distinctive and the stitches will not show so much.
 You can use a straight stitch or a zig-zag around the edges.
 If there are long threads across the hole, you may want to sew across the patch as well.